-P2 What is the definition of a Lumen?

-P3 What is the maximum luminous efficacy (ratio of the luminous flux in Lumens to the electrical power supplied) that can be achieved with a monochromatic source?
+- P1 What properties of the black body radiation do the Stefan law and the Wien law describe? - P2 Recall the emissivity of a grey body? - P3 What is the definition of a Lumen? - P4 What is the maximum luminous efficacy (ratio of the luminous flux, in Lumens, to the electrical power supplied) that can be achieved with a monochromatic source?
 At which wavelength?
-Can we get a higher value with a wide spectrum source?

-P4 What is the value of the luminous efficacy of solar radiation?

-P5 What is the power factor of an electrical appliance or installation?
+Can we get a higher value with a wide spectrum source? - P5 What is the value of the luminous efficacy of solar radiation? - P6 What is the power factor of an electrical appliance or installation?
 Why do electrical energy suppliers penalize manufacturers if their power factor is too low?

-2 Flux and luminous efficacy measurement.
-Principle and calibration.
+2 Flux and luminous efficacy measurements.

-2.1 Integrating sphere
+2.1 The integrating sphere